cinarkahraman/MovieApp/README.md

-# CineSleuth

-CineSleuth is a Flutter-based movie discovery application that fetches and displays trending, top-rated, and upcoming movies using The Movie Database (TMDb) API.
+Flutter-based movie discovery application that fetches and displays trending, top-rated, and upcoming movies using The Movie Database (TMDb) API.
 Additionally, it provides IMDb reviews for movies by scraping data using a Flask backend.

 ## Features